Anirudh2346/loan-risk-analysis-idfc/README.md

 📜 License

-This project is open-source and available under the MIT License .
+This project is open-source and available under the MIT License.

 ---

-Would you like me to **generate the `requirements.txt`** (based on your notebook imports) too?
-It’ll make your GitHub repo more professional and runnable on other systems.